elmtree-askmo/cloudcannon-app/content/learn/economics/how-are-the-principles-of-supply-and-demand-applied-in-policy-making-and-business-strategy.md

 url: /learn/economics/questions/how-are-the-principles-of-supply-and-demand-applied-in-policy-making-and-business-strategy
 score: -1.0
 related_article1:
-    id: 169932
+    id: 169921
-    title: Identify current trends and challenges in global trade.
+    title: >-
+        What is marginal thinking, and why is it significant in economic decision making?
     subject: Economics
-    url: /learn/economics/questions/identify-current-trends-and-challenges-in-global-trade
+    url: /learn/economics/questions/what-is-marginal-thinking-and-why-is-it-significant-in-economic-decision-making
 related_article2:
-    id: 169922
+    id: 169928
-    title: How do marginal cost and benefit influence consumer choices?
+    title: >-
+        What factors contribute to economic growth, and what role do innovation and technology play?
     subject: Economics
-    url: /learn/economics/questions/how-do-marginal-cost-and-benefit-influence-consumer-choices
+    url: /learn/economics/questions/what-factors-contribute-to-economic-growth-and-what-role-do-innovation-and-technology-play
 related_article3:
-    id: 169920
+    id: 169926
-    title: How is opportunity cost calculated, and why is it important in decision making?
+    title: >-
+        What are the different types of incentives in economics, and how do they affect consumer behavior?
     subject: Economics
-    url: /learn/economics/questions/how-is-opportunity-cost-calculated-and-why-is-it-important-in-decision-making
+    url: /learn/economics/questions/what-are-the-different-types-of-incentives-in-economics-and-how-do-they-affect-consumer-behavior
 related_article4:
-    id: 169926
+    id: 169922
-    title: What are the different types of incentives in economics, and how do they affect consumer behavior?
+    title: >-
+        How do marginal cost and benefit influence consumer choices?
     subject: Economics
-    url: /learn/economics/questions/what-are-the-different-types-of-incentives-in-economics-and-how-do-they-affect-consumer-behavior
+    url: /learn/economics/questions/how-do-marginal-cost-and-benefit-influence-consumer-choices
 related_article5:
     id: 169930
+    title: >-
-    title: How does education function as an investment in the labor market?
+        How does education function as an investment in the labor market?
     subject: Economics
     url: /learn/economics/questions/how-does-education-function-as-an-investment-in-the-labor-market
 ---